brunodrugowick/ProgrammingStudies/README.md

 # 2019EducationManagement

 This is a repository to manage my studies on the **year of 2019**.
-The main objective here is to become an attractive professional for the *software development industry*.
+The main objective here is to pump it up ([don't you know?](https://www.youtube.com/watch?v=0HtyF0jux2Q)) my development skills.

-Although you may think I want to become a developer (and the first items on the study list may trick you into that) that's not the case.
-I want to become a **development-capable Technology Coordinator**.

 ## Main Schedule